North Hudson County Railway: Hoboken Elevated

 The Hoboken Elevated was a long elevated railway trestle that ran from Hudson Place near the Lackawanna Terminal, up to Jersey City Heights next to the wagon lift at Pohlmann's Hall.
 The line continued west over private property to Central Avenue and then south over that avenue to the Hudson County Courthouse on Newark Avenue near Journal Square.
 The portion from Hoboken Terminal to Palisade Avenue opened January 25, 1886, under cable power.
 The extension to Newark Ave opened June 19, 1892, with electric cars, passengers changing at Palisade Avenue.
 Through electric service began in December 1892.
 Within the next few years North Hudson's streetcar lines were converted to electric trolley operation, and ramps were constructed at Palisade Avenue and Newark Avenue so that trolleys could go up onto the elevated railway.
 It was then operated by trolleys until it closed in 1949.

 Eldorado Elevator

 The Eldorado Elevator rose from the West Shore Ferry Terminal at Weehawken to meet the streetcar line that travelled along a trestle to a cut in the Palisades which ran parallel to the Eldorado, a pleasure garden, and then proceeded east and north to the Nungesser's Guttenberg Racetrack.

 Hillside Line

 From 14th Street in Hoboken, the line ran west and with a series of trestles and horseshoe curves ascended the Palisades to West Hoboken and beyond.
 Part of the system near 14th Street's Wing Viaduct is a New Jersey Register of Historic Places-designated place.

-Palisade Line

-Horseshoe curves carried cars from the Edgewater ferry up the cliff to Palisades Amusement Park and joined the Coytesville Line.